-(2) Beneficial ownership is determined in accordance with the rules of the SEC and generally includes voting or investment power with respect to securities.
-"Common Share Equivalents" includes (A) 492,251,213 shares of our Class A common stock (which includes 5,540,734 non-voting shares held by a Company affiliate) and 733,931 shares of Class B common stock, in each case where (i) the investor actually owns beneficially or of record, (ii) over which the investor has or shares direct or indirect voting or dispositive control (such as in the capacity as a general partner of an investment fund); and (iii) over which the investor has the right to acquire direct or indirect voting or dispositive control (such as in the capacity as a general partner of an investment fund); and (iii) over which the investor has the right to acquire direct or indirect voting or dispositive control within 60 days, (B) 693,438 deferred stock units held by certain of our non-executive directors, which will be automatically settled in shares of our Class A common stock following each such director's departure from our Board, and (C) 53,261,100 OP units and LTIP units which may be redeemed for cash or, at our option, shares of Class A common stock, subject to certain conditions, and in accordance with the limited liability company agreement of our Operating Company, in each case, as of March 19, 2020.
-The percentages presented in the table are based on (i) 541,939,682 common share equivalents, (ii) 492,251,213 shares of our Class A common stock, in each case, as of March 19, 2020.
+- (2) Beneficial ownership is determined in accordance with the rules of the SEC and generally includes voting or investment power with respect to securities.
+"Common Share Equivalents" includes (A) 492,251,213 shares of our Class A common stock (which includes 5,540,734 non-voting shares held by a Company affiliate) and 733,931 shares of Class B common stock, in each case where (i) the investor actually owns beneficially or of record, (ii) over which the investor has or shares direct or indirect voting or dispositive control (such as in the capacity as a general partner of an investment fund); and (iii) over which the investor has the right to acquire direct or indirect voting or dispositive control within 60 days, (B) 693,438 deferred stock units held by certain of our non-executive directors, which will be automatically settled in shares of our Class A common stock following each such director's departure from our Board, and (C) 53,261,100 OP units and LTIP units which may be redeemed for cash or, at our option, shares of Class A common stock, subject to certain conditions, and in accordance with the limited liability company agreement of our Operating Company, in each case, as of March 19, 2020.
+The percentages presented in the table are based on (i) 541,939,682 common share equivalents, (ii) 492,251,213 shares of our Class A common stock and (iii) 733,931 shares of Class B common stock, in each case, as of March 19, 2020. - (3) Includes (i) Class A common shares (subject to timing vesting) held in a family trust of which Mr. Barrack is trustee, (ii) Class B common shares held directly and (iii) 26,054,642 OP Units held by Colony Capital, LLC, a Delaware limited liability company controlled by Mr. Barrack, of which 4,815,450 OP Units have been allocated to certain current and former employees. - (4) Includes shares of restricted Class A common stock subject to time-based vesting for Messrs.
+Barrack, Tangen, Hedstrom, Sanders and Redington.
+For Mr. Traenkle, based on information available to us as of March 19, 2020.
+Excludes restricted stock units subject to performance based vesting as follows: Mr. Barrack - 3,168,200; Mr. Tangen - 1,015,666; Mr. Hedstrom - 516,135; Mr. Sanders - 402,413; Mr. Redington - 165,410; and Mr. Traenkle - 119,587.